Apple-iOS-Security

 If you use your iPhone for work—accessing company email, storing client contacts, or using business apps—security updates aren’t optional.
 An unsecured device connecting to business systems creates risk for your entire organisation.

 Many businesses now require devices to be running a supported operating system version as part of their security policies.
 Mobile Device Management (MDM) systems can enforce this automatically, blocking access from devices running outdated software.
+If you’re responsible for company devices, now is a good time to audit what iOS versions your fleet is running and plan replacements for any devices that can no longer be comprehensively updated, especially before the iOS 27 rollout this autumn.

 How to Check Your iOS Version